skokielibrary/comingtogether/events/_posts/2015-02-19-author-visit-meet-greet-with-joan-steinau-lester.markdown

 date: 2015-02-19 00:00:00 -0600
 times: 6:00 p.m.
 audiences: ['All ages']
-types:
+types: ['Books/Authors']
 registration:
 ---
-A visit with Joan Steinau Lester, the author of Black, White, Other: In Search of Nina Armstrong
+A visit with Joan Steinau Lester, the author of *Black, White, Other: In Search of Nina Armstrong.*